-Upper School students can schedule cycle meetings with learning specialists to address areas of individual need relative to how they learn.
+Based on teacher recommendation regarding the need for additional support and/or as a result of learning needs documented through their Individualized Student Education Plans (ISEPs), Upper School students can schedule regular one-on-one meetings with learning specialists to address areas of individual need relative to how they learn.
 Topics covered in these individual sessions include but are not limited to the development of strategies for reading comprehension, writing, note-taking, studying, time management, and long-range planning, along with the development of appropriate self-advocacy skills.